Miles Lampson, 1st Baron Killearn: Diplomatic career

+As a result of the Anglo-Egyptian treaty of 1936, to which Lampson was a signatory, Britain loosened its grip on Egypt and the post title was changed to Ambassador to Egypt and High Commissioner for the Sudan in 1936.
+Under the terms of the treaty signed on 26 August 1936, the British retained the Suez canal base; the right to use Alexandria as a naval base for the next eight years along with the right to station air and ground forces to defend the Alexandria base; the right to defend the Egyptian border with the Italian colony of Libya; and the right to use all facilities in Egypt to support British forces in the event of war.
+Lampson made the concessions but, with respect to all of its essential points, the Anglo-Egyptian treaty was a triumph for British interests.
+Lampson was helped by the fact that el-Nahas and the rest of the Wafd were also concerned about Italian imperialism.
+Lampson continued in this office until 1946.
+As ambassador to Egypt he forced King Farouk I to change the cabinet to a Wafdist one through surrounding the king's palace with tanks in the Abdeen Palace incident of 1942.

 He was then Special Commissioner in Southeast Asia between 1946 and 1948.
 He was admitted to the Privy Council in 1941 and raised to the peerage as Baron Killearn, of Killearn in the County of Stirling, on 17 May 1943.
 He was also awarded the Order of the Rising Sun, Gold Rays with Neck Ribbon of Japan and the Order of the Sacred Treasure, Gold Rays with Neck Ribbon of Japan.

 Family

-Lord Killearn married firstly Rachel, daughter of William Wilton Phipps, in 1912.
+Lord Killearn married, first, Rachel, daughter of William Wilton Phipps, in 1912.
 They had one son and two daughters: